peatroot/minigrep/README.md

 # minigrep

-The `minigrep` implementation described in Chapter 12 of [The Rust Programming Language](https://doc.rust-lang.org/book/).
+The `minigrep` implementation as described in the Chapter 12 tutorial of [The Rust Programming Language](https://doc.rust-lang.org/book/).

+Note: does not use regex.